Last Updated: February 02, 2021

 The section Reading

 .
 Most of the questions in this section will be given in explicit detail.
 It is understood that only extremely basic concepts need to be learned thoroughly.
-The concepts that ought to be looked in Biology are cell biology, DNA, RNA, ribosome, natural selection, photosynthesis, respiration and genetics.
-Chemistry requires prior knowledge of basic molecule structure, pH scale, molar mass, phase changes and freezing and boiling point of water.
-Physics requires knowledge of gravity, density formula, kinetic energy and potential energy.
+The concepts that ought to be looked at in Biology are cell biology, DNA, RNA, ribosome, natural selection, photosynthesis, respiration, and genetics.
+Chemistry requires prior knowledge of basic molecule structure, pH scale, molar mass, phase changes, and freezing and boiling point of water.
+Physics requires knowledge of gravity, density formula, kinetic energy, and potential energy.

 How to Prepare for ACT in a Month

 Before preparing a study plan, there are a few steps that ought to be completed in order to conceptualize the plan further.
 Acting smart always means finding the perfect strategy to minimize effort and maximize output.
-To act smart here, we start from finding your baseline score and then move step by step until the study plan is all set to be put into action.
+To act smart here, one has to start by finding their baseline score and then move step by step until the study plan is all set to be put into action.

-- Finding a baseline score-A baseline score is the ACT score you can obtain without essentially preparing for the test.
-Considering that the syllabus matches with your high school syllabus the test may range from easy to difficult for you
+- Finding a baseline score-A baseline score is the ACT score one can obtain without essentially preparing for the test.
+Considering that the syllabus matches with the high school syllabus the test may range from easy to difficult.

-There are official ACT practice tests that can be taken online but ensure that you take the test in conditions similar to the original test.
-Time your breaks accordingly and do not give yourself more time than is mandated.
-Recreating an atmosphere similar to that of the original test provides you with a nearly accurate baseline score.
+There are official ACT practice tests that can be taken online but ensure that one takes the test in conditions similar to the original test.
+Time breaks accordingly and does not give oneself more time than is mandated.
+Recreating an atmosphere similar to that of the original test provides one with a nearly accurate baseline score.

-At the completion of the test, the answer guide to the test will let you calculate both your raw score and composite score.
-This composite score out of 36 will be your baseline score.
+At the completion of the test, the answer guide to the test will let the candidate calculate both their raw score and composite score.
+This composite score, out of 36 will be the baseline score.

-- Finding your target score-Your target score may also be called your goal score for easy understanding.
-This should be calculated by getting the average composite scores mandated by the colleges and universities of your choice.
+- Finding the target score-The target score may also be called a goal score for easy understanding.
+This should be calculated by getting the average composite scores mandated by the colleges and universities of the candidate’s choice.

 Looking for goal scores will be something like finding the 25th and 75th percentile scores of colleges/universities that will be available on their websites.
-Here, the 25th percentile score will be the lowest score you will be required to have to avail admission and the 75th percentile will be the highest grade required.
+Here, the 25th percentile score will be the lowest score required to receive admission and the 75th percentile will be the highest grade required.

-Finding the average of these two scores will provide you with your target score.
-Aiming for the 75th percentile will be harder to achieve but aiming higher always gives you a chance for better scholarships and admissions in better university spaces.
+Finding the average of these two scores will provide one with their target score.
+Aiming for the 75th percentile will be harder to achieve but aiming higher always gives one a chance for better scholarships and admissions in better university spaces.

-- Assess the Practice Test-After finding both the baseline score and the target score, you will be able to find the number of points you will have to gain in order to achieve your target.
-Now choose a study plan that suits your schedule.
+- Assess the Practice Test-After finding both the baseline score and the target score, candidates will be able to find the number of points they will have to gain in order to achieve the target.
+Now choose a study plan that suits the daily schedule.
 Bear in mind that cramming materials that should ideally be learned over a period of years/months in a single month can be tiring.

 Be realistic in setting the schedule.
-Opt for a day or two off in a week so that you do not get mentally exhausted right before the exam.
+Opt for a day or two off in a week so that one does not get mentally exhausted right before the exam.
 Study for a minimum of 2 to 3.5 hours on a weekday and around 5 hours on a weekend if it can be managed.

-If your baseline score has been really low and you need to increase it by as many points as possible, start with spending the first-week learning concepts for 3 hours at least a day and work on only practice papers in the weekends.
-Practice papers are a great source to understand your drawbacks and in letting you diagnose your weak areas that can be worked on for a better score.
+If the baseline score has been really low and one needs to increase it by as many points as possible, start with spending the first-week learning concepts for 3 hours at least a day and work on only practice papers on the weekends.
+Practice papers are a great source to understand one’s drawbacks and in letting one diagnose their weak areas that can be worked on for a better score.

-- Choosing the best prep books-Self-tutoring often equates to finding appropriate learning content that suits your needs.
-This may include finding old textbooks from where you can learn key concepts to purchasing guides tailor-made for the ACT test or purchasing Practice test papers both online and offline.
+- Choosing the best prep books-Self-tutoring often equates to finding appropriate learning content that suits one’s needs.
+This may include finding old textbooks from where candidates can learn key concepts to purchasing guides tailor-made for the ACT test or purchasing Practice test papers both online and offline.

 To find out about the best prep books from 2020, go to Best books for ACT